QiaoyaWu/SDSSV_DR19_QSO_VAC/README.md

 [Tutorial on how to visualize a single spectral fits file](https://github.com/QiaoyaWu/SDSSV_DR19_QSO_VAC/blob/main/how_to_access_fits.ipynb)

+You can also refer to [SDSS DR16Q github](https://github.com/QiaoyaWu/sdss4_dr16q_tutorial/tree/main) for more information.

 ## Systematic redshift
 We applied the same recipe as described in the [SDSS DR16Q catalog](https://iopscience.iop.org/article/10.3847/1538-4365/ac9ead/meta) and [DESI EDR catalog](https://iopscience.iop.org/article/10.3847/2515-5172/acf580/meta).
 (There might be future updates on the method, especially for low-$z$ objects.)